mochidev/Bytes/README.md

 methodThatTakesExample(try bytes.casting()) // Type is inferred from context
 ```

+Do note that objects cast to and from Bytes in this way are not stable outside of the program scope, since they mirror the memory layout of the object at that moment in time.
+It is much more preferable to encode the item directly using the specialized methods on `Int`, `String`, `UUID`, etc…, as they provide a stable and consistent scheme of encoding and decoding objects in memory.

 ### Integers

 When working with integers, it is preferable to use the `bigEndianBytes`/ `littleEndianBytes` and  `init(bigEndianBytes: Bytes)`/`init(littleEndianBytes: Bytes)` integer-specific properties and initializers when possible, as they will be guaranteed to be cross platform (casting will always use the byte-order native to system memory).
 Integer overrides are available for all integer types: `Int8`, `UInt8`, `Int16`, `UInt16`, `Int32`, `UInt32`, `Int64`, and `UInt64`.
 Using `Int` and `UInt` for serialization is not recommended, as they are different sizes on different platforms.